 by anthony on 04/08/11 at 4:09 pm

-Some better ways to say ‘sign up’ are:
+Some specific ways to say ‘sign up’ are:

-In ‘sign up’ and ‘log in’, the verbs are different, but the prepositions are similar and the syllables are the same.
-This can still cause confusion among some users.
-By using an alternative to ‘sign up’, you remove the preposition and use a phrase with different syllables.
-This gives the text labels on your buttons a different length and makes it even more clear to users.
+The verbs in ‘sign up’ and ‘log in’ are different.
+But the prepositions are similar and the syllables are the same.
+This can still cause confusion among users.
+By making ‘sign up’ more specific, you remove the preposition and change the syllables.
+This gives your button labels a different cadence and makes it even more clear to users.

 Text labels aren’t the only way to make buttons distinct.
 To help users click the right button every time, give your buttons a different visual style as well.
-Since it’s important for users to find your ‘sign up’ when they first visit your site, you should give the button a high-contrast color that stands out from the background, and the ‘sign in’ button a color that blends in with the background.
+It’s important for users to find your ‘sign up’ when they first visit your site.
+You should give that button a high-contrast color that stands out from the background.
+The ‘sign in’ button should have a color that blends in with the background.

-When you make the text labels and visual style of your ‘sign up’ and ‘sign in’ buttons distinct, users won’t click the wrong one anymore.
-They won’t get confused and have to exert cognitive effort to distinguish between two similar buttons.
-Instead of clicking the wrong button because they’re too similar, they’ll click the right button because they’re so distinct.
+When the labels of your ‘sign up’ and ‘sign in’ buttons are distinct, users will make less mistakes.
+They won’t have to exert cognitive effort to distinguish between two similar buttons.
+Instead of clicking the wrong button, they’ll click the one that leads them to the result they expect.